-Cruise in comfort to Egypt’s most fascinating destinations in the company of intelligent, like-minded people.
-Hear about the history of medicine from respected Egyptologists as you progress along the River Nile aboard the Nile Goddess river cruise ship, and stay in the historic Winter Palace Hotel in Luxor.
+Cruise in comfort to Egypt’s most fascinating destinations in the company of enquiring, like-minded people.
+Hear about the history of medicine from a world-renowned Egyptologist and a respected medical history expert as you progress along the River Nile aboard a river cruise ship, and stay in the historic Winter Palace Hotel in Luxor.

-Listen to lectures by Professor Rosalie David, a renowned authority on the medicine of Ancient Egypt, as well as by Dr Carole Reeves, an expert on the history of medicine, specifically Egyptian, both of whom will accompany you on shore visits.
+Listen to lectures by Professor Rosalie David, a renowned authority on the medicine of Ancient Egypt, as well as by tour leader Natasha McEnroe, an expert on the history of medicine and the Keeper of Medicine at the Science Museum, both of whom will accompany you on shore visits.

 This tour includes guided private shore visits to sites of medical historical interest, as well as the wonders of ancient Egypt.
 There is an optional 3-night extension to the great city of Alexandria and the battlefield of El Alamein after the tour.